smartmicro/smartmicro_ros2_radars/Readme.md

 Note: For successfull execution of this call it is important that the sensor is restarted, the ip address in the [`radar.template.yaml`](umrr_ros2_driver/param/radar.template.yaml) is updated and the driver is build again.

-## Saving mode changes
-In order to save the mode changes, an additional service if provided.
-This service offers different save options and also the possibility to set the default values for the sensors.
-The list of all the options could be found in the [`sensor_commands.json`](umrr_ros2_driver/config/sensor_commands.json).

-The call for such a service would be as follows:
-`ros2 service call /smart_radar/send_command umrr_ros2_msgs/srv/SendCommand "{command: "comp_eeprom_ctrl_default_param_sec", sensor_id: 100}"`

 ## Sensor Service Responses
 The sensor services respond with certain value codes.
 The following is a lookup table for the possible responses:

 **Value**   |   **Description**